emilynordmann/AllOfUs-intro-to-r/book/07-office-hour-2.Rmd

 ## Schedule and Zoom link

-* The second live office hour session will take place on Wednesday 9th November 2pm EST via [Zoom]().
+* The second live office hour session will take place on Wednesday 9th November 2pm EST via [Zoom](https://rtiorg.zoom.us/j/92322911830?pwd=cERXNHF1YkVUbDlIM1h0TmgxdWRQQT09).
-* The passcode is [] and the waiting room will be enabled.
+* The password is 994922 and the waiting room will be enabled.
 Please ensure that your Zoom name is set to the name that you used to register with the *All of Us* Researcher Academy otherwise you may not be allowed entry to the session.

 ## Content